 Disclaimer: When you buy from links on our site, we may receive a commission at no additional cost to you.
 Learn more

-Believe it or not, having a high level of education doesn’t always equate to being intelligent or, in some cases, having common sense.
-While education can provide individuals with knowledge and skills, it doesn’t guarantee a person will possess the critical thinking, common sense, and practical intelligence required to navigate the real-world and situations effectively.
+Surprisingly, possessing a high level of education does not always correspond to intelligence or, in certain instances, common sense.
+Although education can equip individuals with knowledge and skills, it does not ensure the development of critical thinking, practical intelligence, or the ability to effectively navigate real-world situations.

-This Redditor said, “My professor, a brilliant neurosurgeon, once decided to directly smell a bottle of ammonia.
+This person said, “My professor, a brilliant neurosurgeon, once decided to directly smell a bottle of ammonia.
 He then told me, “Don’t smell that.”
 I did not plan to!”

 A user shared, “My ex-boyfriend’s mother was a linguistics professor and knew over 10 languages.
 She was also one of the dumbest people I’ve ever met.
 Some examples: she believed that in an emergency, stewardesses catapulted out of the plane.
 My favorite one was when she said her son’s orthopedic problems are not a result of a serious injury he had but that his knee hurts because he eats too much ketchup.”